SalonenTeemu/e2ee-real-time-chat-app/README.md

 - Fix possible issues found in the security reports
 - Report update (changes made due to tests and what vulnerabilities they fixed)
 - Go through code comments and possibly add details about security solutions
-- Final testing of the application locally and with docker
+- Final testing of the application locally and with docker using different browsers
 - Update README.md

 ## Features